2002 Macau Grand Prix: Leg 1

-After the safety car was withdrawn, Montin made a brisk restart to keep the lead from Matsuura.
-Gommendy then was challenged by Karthikeyan.
-Further down the field, the faster Doornbos passed Carbone for eighth.
-The consequence of the safety car brought cars close together but they were more calm than before in spite of localised yellow flags in various areas.
-Gommendy fell behind Matsuura and tried to repass only for the Japanese to retain his hold on third.
+Montin made a quick restart after the safety car was withdrawn to maintain his lead over Matsuura.
+Karthikeyan then challenged Gommendy.
+The faster Doornbos passed Carbone for eighth place further down the field.
+Despite the fact that the safety car brought cars closer together, they were calmer than before despite localised yellow flags in various areas.
+Gommendy fell behind Matsuura and tried to repass only for the latter to keep third.
 Gommendy tried again and overtook Matsuura for third.
 At this point, Kovalainen set the fastest lap and overtook Karthikeyan for fourth.
 Doornbos overtook Jouanny for seventh and Kovalainen passed Matsuura into Lisboa corner for third.
 However, Mastuura clung onto the slipstream of Kovalainen's car and returned to third place.
-Although Kerr passed Carbone for ninth, he made contact with the barrier and lost positions.
-Karthikeyan drew closer to Kovalainen as the faster Gommendy closed up to Montin.
-Lei's slower car delayed Montin and Gommendy had Matsuura, Kovalainen, Karthikeyan, Ide and Doornbos close by.
+Despite passing Carbone for ninth, Kerr hit the barrier and lost positions.
+Karthikeyan got closer to Kovalainen as Gommendy drew closer to Montin.
+Lei's slower vehicle delayed Montin and Gommendy, who was followed by Matsuura, Kovalainen, Karthikeyan, Ide, and Doornbos.

-Kovalainen could not find a way past Matsuura until he overtook him at Lisboa corner and Karthikeyan's subsequent pass was blocked by Matsuura.
+Matsuura was unable to pass Kovalainen until he did so at Lisboa corner, and Karthikeyan's subsequent pass was blocked by Matsuura.
 On lap nine, Bremer drove off the track at Lisboa corner and crashed.
-The following lap, Karthikeyan passed Matsuura and Kogure fell behind Carbone.
-Montin had now lapped Lei and tried to pull away from Gommendy with a series of fastest laps.
-Kovalainen lost control of his car on an uphill section from San Francisco Bend and damaged his car's rear wing in a spin.
-Kovalainen's steering arm was damaged and he lost fourth to Karthikeyan.
-Carbone was passed by Campaniço for twelfth as Ide overtook Matsuura for fifth.
-Doornbos put Matsuura under heavy pressure but he was not successful in getting past.
-Montin held the lead for the rest of the race to win the first leg and began the second from pole position.
-He was joined on the grid's front row by Gommendy.
+Karthikeyan passed Matsuura on the next lap, and Kogure fell behind Carbone.
+Montin had now lapped Lei and was attempting to distance himself from Gommendy with a series of fastest laps.
+In a spin, Kovalainen damaged his rear wing in a spin on an uphill section from San Francisco Bend.
+Because Kovalainen's steering arm was damaged, he lost fourth to Karthikeyan.
+Campaniço passed Carbone for twelfth, while Ide passed Matsuura for fifth.
+Doornbos put Matsuura under heavy pressure, but he failed to pass him.
+Montin led the rest of the race to win the first leg and started the second leg from pole position joined by Gommendy in second.
 The final classified finishers were Karthikeyan, Kovalainen, Ide, Matsuura, Doornbos, Jouanny, Antinucci, Kerr, Kogure, Campaniço, Carbone, Costa, Yoshimoto, Lee, Hiranaka, Citron, Sato, Ho and Lei.